Zebra

 Common Types Or Subspecies, Characteristics And Habitats Of Zebra

 Zebras are African equines with distinctive black-and-white striped coats.
-These animals share the genus Equus with horses and donkeys, the three groups being the only living members of the family Equidae.
+Within the family Equidae, these animals share the genus "Equus" with horses, asses and donkeys.
 There are currently 3 living species of zebra.
-While the Plains zebra (Equus quagga) comes in a variety of subspecies.
-The Mountain zebra has 2 subspecies:

-1. The Grévy's zebra (Equus grevyi)
+1. The Grevy's zebra

 • Burachell's zebra (Equus quagga burchellii) (the most common subspecies)